CristanchoLina/DRAAnimalMetapop/README.md

   - The dynamic folder, contains:
     - The score_list folder: contains the text files with the names of the score functions to be tested.
 As well as the notebook on their generation.
     - The vaccination_functions.py script gathers the main functions used in the generation of the simulated epidemic under vaccination allocation
-    - **launcher_vacc_endemicdynamic.py** is the script that generates the simulated dynamics under vaccination according to each scoring function in the score_list folder, with b_fix = 25\% of initial total population, in the endemic scenario.
+    - vacc_endemicdynamic.py is the script that generates the simulated dynamics under vaccination according to a given scoring function with b_fix = 25\% of initial total population, in the endemic scenario.
-    - **launcher_vacc_epidemicdynamic.py** is the script that generates the simulated dynamics under vaccination according to each scoring function in the score_list folder, with b_fix = 25\% of initial total population, in the epidemic scenario.
+    - vacc_epidemicdynamic.py is the script that generates the simulated dynamics under vaccination according to a given scoring function with b_fix = 25\% of initial total population, in the epidemic scenario.
+    - *launcher_vacc_endemicdynamic.sh**: script shell that launches 50 runs of vacc_endemicdynamic.py for a given $SLURM_ARRAY_TASK_ID (which indicates the scoring function according to the score_list folder).
+    - *launcher_vacc_epidemicdynamic.sh**: script shell that launches 50 runs of vacc_epidemicdynamic.py for a given $SLURM_ARRAY_TASK_ID (which indicates the scoring function according to the score_list folder).
     - simulated_data_vaccend_dynamics: folder that will contain simulated data once the launcher_vacc_endemicdynamic.py is run.
     - simulated_data_vaccepi_dynamics: folder that will contain simulated data once the launcher_vacc_epidemicdynamic.py is run.
   - The percolation folder, contains: